MakerTakala/NTNU-Webgl_shooter_game/README.md

 # Webgl_shooter_game
 This is Takala NTNU Computer Graphic final project.

-You can use live share to play the game.
+You can use live server to play the game.